thegetty/inventories-and-surveys/content/part-2/chapter-10.md

 In addition to the field survey manual, it is also useful to prepare survey recording standards and guidelines that are specific to resources in a survey area.
 Recording standards may, for example, include standardized evaluation language for heritage resource types identified during fieldwork to ensure that survey team members are categorizing and describing significance and eligibility for designation or listing in a consistent manner.
 This is especially important for narrative free-text fields that are not associated with controlled vocabularies.

-## Field Survey Implementation
+## Field Survey Implementation {#field-survey-implementation}

 Once the survey team has been selected and trained, the fieldwork can commence.
 Field surveys that cover entire geographic areas are most accurate and effective when they are comprehensive.
 That is, every street should be driven, biked, or walked; every dirt road or field traversed; every trail hiked; and ultimately, every physical element considered.
 Only then can a comprehensive and thorough understanding of an area’s heritage resources be achieved.
 Ever-improving online mapping, satellite imagery, and interactive panoramic street view photography (such as Google Street View or KartaView) may make it tempting to conduct some of the fieldwork online to save time and resources.
 Indeed, using online satellite and aerial imagery is standard practice for certain types of archaeological site identification, as input to impact assessments, and may be necessary for areas of armed conflict.
 However, although this technology may be helpful for spot-checking resources and providing a high-level understanding of an area for recording the built environment, field surveys are ultimately more accurate and effective when conducted in person, whenever possible.

 The following sections describe the phases of a heritage survey.
-Development of the thematic or contextual framework, an essential component of a survey project, is discussed in **Historic Context and Theme-Based Surveys**, in chapter 8.
+Development of the thematic or contextual framework, an essential component of a survey project, is discussed in [Historic Context and Theme-Based Surveys](/part-2/chapter-8/#historic-context-and-theme-based-surveys), in chapter 8.

 ### Research